Magical Vacation: Spirit combos

 The player can increase the power of attacks by borrowing power from elemental spirits in a process called Seirei Combo (精霊コンボ).
 To use a spirit combo, the player must summon an elemental spirit, and use magic of the same element in the following turns to release vast amounts of damage.
 Attack power is doubled per spirit present, meaning 2 spirits would create 4 times as much damage, and 3 spirits would create 8 times as much.
 The maximum combo (7 spirits) yields 128 times as much damage.
 The power of basic magic can surpass that of advanced magic if the player uses this combo.
-However, certain special rules apply to its use.
-For instance, the enemy can summon spirits of a stronger element to eliminate the combo's effectiveness (having one fire elemental spirit will eliminate the effect of one wind elemental spirit), and spirits can be extracted from the field using certain spells.
+Certain special rules apply to its use: for instance, the enemy can summon spirits of a stronger element to eliminate the combo's effectiveness (having one fire elemental spirit will eliminate the effect of one wind elemental spirit), and spirits can be extracted from the field using certain spells.
 The combo also applies for bombs which contain the magic power of an element.
 The maximum number of spirits that can be summoned is 7 (regardless of how many spirits were present at the start of the battle), and spirits must be re-summoned per combo use.